aherbert/gdsc-smlm/docs/analysis_plugins.rst

 When the plugin runs a dialog is shown containing all the localisation datasets in memory that contain track IDs.
 The user can select one or more datasets for analysis.
 The plugin will verify that the exposure time and spatial calibration are the same across all datasets.
 This ensures analysis of the same sliding window across datasets is comparable.

+If the input data contains categories in the localisations the plugin will ask if these should be used as the populations.
+If ``Yes`` is selected then the options for fitting the multivariate Gaussian mixture are not shown in the parameter input dialog.

 The following analysis parameters can be configured:

 .. list-table::